This article was originally published in the Winter 2018 issue of Landlord BC’s magazine called The Key.

 Mr. Stevenson explained: “I refused to rent to Ms. Abernathy based on the size of her family being way too large for my small rental house, and not because of her having children”.
 He argued that the Human Rights Code does not protect against discrimination based on the size of a family.
 He said that he would have been happy to rent to a family of four, but six people was simply too many.
 He pointed to Ms. Abernathy’s own admission that the family would have had to “squish” into the unit as evidence that it was too small to meet their needs.

 However, his application to have the complaint dismissed without a hearing was unsuccessful.

-Human Rights Code exist to protect families and others who may be screened out of tight housing markets from being unjustifiably excluded from safe and secure housing.
+The tenancy provisions of the Human Rights Code exist to protect families and others who may be screened out of tight housing markets from being unjustifiably excluded from safe and secure housing.
 As the Tribunal stated in another tenancy discrimination case, the law reflects the Legislature’s assessment that it is “appropriate, indeed urgent, to protect families and their children in their access to reasonable living accommodation.”

 Residential Tenancy Guide

 In denying the application to dismiss, the Tribunal looked at a guide published by the Residential Tenancy Branch called “A Guide for Landlords and Tenants in British Columbia”.
 Under the heading “Discrimination”, the RTB Guide stated: “A landlord usually cannot refuse to rent to people because they have children, but can limit the number of people living in a rental unit”.
 This statement is also repeated in another Residential Tenancy Branch publication.

 The Tribunal expressed concerns about the RTB Guide: